Projected sensitivity of CTAO to axion-like particles from blazars with a machine learning approach: Classifier accuracy over the ALP parameter space

 \section{Classifier accuracy over the ALP parameter space}

 In Figure \ref{fig:xgb-accuracy} we report the accuracy of the XGBoost classifiers defined over the ALP parameter space for each source, using the hyperparameters defined in Section \ref{sec:ml-limits}.
 As noted in the main text, we observe that the classifiers' performance is reasonably good (accuracy $\gtrsim90\%$) in the same regions of the parameter space where we expect CTAO to cast the strongest limits.
-All the other metrics that we have checked (precision, recall, F1 score) have almost the same contours as accuracy, similarly to Figure \ref{fig:xgb-metrics}.
+All the other metrics that we have checked (precision, recall, F1 score) have almost the same contours as accuracy, as shown in Figure \ref{fig:xgb-metrics} for the baseline state of Mrk 501.